We use cookies to ensure you get the best experience on our website.

 Managing vendor vulnerabilities is perhaps the most challenging part of vulnerability management.
 When you’re dealing with a third-party vendor whose systems and protocols aren’t secure, you don’t have the control you need to tighten down on security.
 For instance, if you’re working with a vendor that doesn’t encrypt all data on their end, your data is vulnerable on a network you don’t control and therefore can’t secure.

-The Consequences of Not Having Active Vulnerability Management
+The Consequences of Not Implementing Vulnerability Risk Management